PMFCSG/mc-plugin-template/README.md

-# mc-spring-plugin-template
+# mc-spring-boot-plugin-template

-Template to be used for quick start with a new plugin development
+PaperMC plugin template to be used for quick start with the Spring Boot framework.